Ultimate (Useful) Commodore 64 Upgrades and Mods List

 https://www.keelog.com/power-supply/#c64

 If you still have the original design power supply that came with the C64 back in the day, you know, the one that weighs a ton and is pretty much a solid block of epoxy?
 Chuck it.
-Out the window, off a cliff, into that creepy uncle’s 50th birthday cake, I don’t care; get rid of it right-flippin’-now!
-They are known to wear down and burn out chips and mainboards with abandon.
+Out the window, off a cliff, into that creepy uncle’s 70th birthday cake, I don’t care; get rid of it right-flippin’-now!
+They are known to wear down and burn out chips and mainboards with abandon and absolute disdain.
+They are a plague on modern electronics design.
 Modern, reliable replacements can be had for quite cheap, and bonus: they don’t weigh as much as a waterlogged armadillo!

 Individual Computers